 The City of Oxnard has established the Oxnard.org website to publicize community events such as Earth Day and Coastal Cleanup Day.
 Community members can access the website to view calendars of upcoming events, view press releases, or even watch videos of past events.
-Coastal Cleanup Day is an event that consistently recieves huge community support.
-City of Oxnard Outreach Specialists will post a press release containing information about the event at least one month in advance to assist community volunteers with pre-registration and planning.
-This past September, members of the Oxnard community participated in Coastal Clean Up Day at the Ormond Beach Wetlands, Oxnard Beach Park, NRG Energy, and Silverstrand Beach.
-The number of contacts made via print includes Utility Billing Inserts for the Drought Continues", Earth Day Festival, E-Waste Recycling and 3 Cart curbside recycling and hazardous waste disposal.
+Coastal Cleanup Day is an event that consistently receives huge community support.
+City of Oxnard Outreach Specialists post a press release containing information about the event at least one month in advance to assist community participated in Coastal Clean Up Day at the Ormond Beach Wetlands, Oxnard Beach Park, NRG Energy, and Silverstrand Beach.
+The number of contacts made via print includes Utility Billing Inserts for the Earth Day Festival, three Cart curbside recycling, and hazardous waste disposal.
+Three other outreach events were coordinated through the agency with the Boys and Girls Club.
+Technical Services - Source Control program staff also participated in an outreach event at Emily Ritchen Elementary, presenting to five different classes on stormwater pollution prevention.

 The City of Oxnard has an active Business Assistance Program.
-Technical Services Program (TSP) staff distribute educational materials and BMP guidelines during routine inspections of commercial facilities, automotive facilities and food service establishments.
-In addition, staff also provide verbal direction and guidance regarding storm water compliance during inspections.
+Technical Services Program (TSP) staff distribute educational materials and BMP guidelines during routine inspections of commercial facilities, automotive facilities, and food service establishments.
+In addition, staff also provide verbal direction and guidance regarding stormwater compliance during inspections.